 Attach the funnel to the opening of the bag’s base using tape

 If available, grab a table tall enough to be above the funnel and place the sand for punching bag on top (otherwise, you’ll have to hold the bag of sand while pouring)

 Cut open a corner of the sandbag directly above the funnel

 Start pouring the sand into the funnel, shaking the funnel slightly as the sand pours to ensure the opening doesn’t get clogged

 Once you’ve emptied the first bag of sand, shake the base of your bag so that the sand inside evens out

-Repeat steps 4-6 with the rest of your sandbags and finally secure the punching bag on top
+Repeat steps 4-6 with the rest of your sand for punching bags and finally secure the punching bag on top

 Now, you’re ready to start training!!
 If you’d like more weight in the base, you can top off the sand with water.
 This will take the base weight to 400+ lbs., which is more than enough for a workout.

-After you have your bag all set up, consider purchasing additional boxing equipment such as gloves and hand wraps to make your boxing experience better and safer for your hands.
+After you've figured out where to buy sand for a punching bag base and have your bag all set up, consider purchasing additional boxing equipment such as gloves and hand wraps to make your boxing experience better and safer for your hands.

 To learn more about equipment that can benefit your training or to learn boxing for beginners, visit FightCamp’s YouTube and website.